Tutorial on navmesh cutting.

 By default the navmesh cut does not take rotation or scaling into account.
 If you want to do that, you can set the useRotationAndScale field to true.
-This is a bit slower, but it is not a very large difference.

 In 3.x navmesh cutting could only be used with recast graphs, but in 4.x they can be used with both recast and navmesh graphs.

 For most purposes you can use the built-in shapes, however in some cases a custom cutting mesh may be useful.
 The custom mesh should be a flat 2D shape like in the image below.
 The script will then find the contour of that mesh and use that shape as the cut.
 Make sure that all normals are smooth and that the mesh contains no UV information.
 Otherwise Unity might split a vertex and then the script will not find the correct contour.
 You should not use a very high polygon mesh since that will create a lot of nodes in the navmesh graph and slow down pathfinding because of that.
 For very high polygon meshes it might even cause more suboptimal paths to be generated if it causes many thin triangles to be added to the navmesh.